thehink/Alpha/README.md

 Alpha
 =====

-A project for a school course.
+A project for a school.